-The Mochica civilization (1st-8th century) is ranked, along with the Inca empire, among the greatest indigenous cultures of the Peruvian Andes.
-Bearing testimonial to the imposing funeral sites of the "Lord of Sipan" exhumed in 1987, the immense pyramid shaped ceremonial sites (the huacas) adorned with wall paintings in a less monumental tone, the ceramic productions whose technical virtuosity, abundance, realism and iconography have not ceased to astonish the one who contemplates them.
+The Mochica civilization (1st-8th century) is ranked, along with the Inca empire, amongst the greatest indigenous cultures of the Peruvian Andes.
+This is illustrated by the imposing funeral sites of the "Lord of Sipan" exhumed in 1987, the immense pyramid shaped ceremonial sites (the huacas) adorned with wall paintings and, in a less monumental tone, the ceramic productions whose technical virtuosity, abundance, realism and iconography do not cease to astonish us.

-A lions’ share of these represents sacrificial acts but predominantly of a sexual nature between animals and / or anthropomorphous figures, a unique sexual imagery in Precolumbian art.
-Steve Bourget has applied himself to deciphering this out-of-the-ordinary iconography, a vector of a complex ideology linked to the organization of the cosmos and based on two major forms of sexuality: one involving non-procreative sexual acts, most often between a human being and a dead being, and the other one involving procreative copulation between animals, or between a god and a woman.
+A large part of these represent sacrificial acts, predominantly of a sexual nature between animals and / or anthropomorphous figures.
+This sexual imagery is unique in Precolumbian art.
+Steve Bourget has applied himself to deciphering this extraordinary iconography.
+It vehicles a complex ideology linked to the organization of the cosmos and based on two major forms of sexuality: one involving non-procreative sexual acts, mostly between a human being and a dead being, and the other involving procreative copulation between animals or between a god and a woman.

-Steve Bourget, curator of the exhibition and associate professor in the Art and Art History Department at the University of Texas, Austin, and Anne-Christine Taylor research director at the CNRS, director of the research and education department at the musée du quai Branly.
+Steve Bourget, curator of the exhibition and associate professor in the Art and History of Art Department at the University of Texas, Austin and Anne-Christine Taylor, research director at the CNRS, director of the research and education department at the musée du quai Branly.

 18,5 x 26,5 cm